How About a Gap Year?

 It’s important to understand that a gap year is NOT a break spent sleeping and surfing the net.
 Rather, it is a break from school-based education, spent doing something else worthwhile.
 Many students use the time to travel or volunteer abroad.
 Others use the time to work, earning valuable job experience and of course, money.
 The most important thing is that the time is spent doing something productive.

 And as long as that time is spent productively, the vast majority of colleges are very supportive of gap years.
 Having benefited from both the time off and from their experience, gap year students usually arrive on campus refreshed, motivated, and more mature, a major plus for the institution.
-Some colleges, like Princeton, Tufts and Oberlin, even offer scholarships and financial aid to students taking a gap year.
+Some colleges even offer scholarships and financial aid to students taking a gap year.